Qibya massacre

-The act was condemned by the U.S. State Department, the UN Security Council, and by Jewish communities worldwide.
-The State Department described the raid as "shocking", and used the occasion to confirm publicly that economic aid to Israel had been suspended previously, for other non-compliance regarding the 1949 Armistice Agreements.
+The massacre was condemned by the U.S. State Department, the UN Security Council, and by Jewish communities worldwide.
+The State Department described the raid as "shocking" and used the occasion to confirm publicly that economic aid to Israel had been suspended previously, for other non-compliance regarding the 1949 Armistice Agreements.

-The operation was codenamed Operation Shoshana by the Israel Defense Forces (IDF).
-It was carried out by two Israeli units at night: a paratroop company and Unit 101, a special forces unit of the IDF.

 Background

-The attack took place in the context of border clashes between Israel and neighbouring states, which had begun almost immediately after the signing of the 1949 Armistice Agreements.
+The attack took place in the context of border clashes between Israel and neighbouring states, which had begun almost immediately after the signing of the 1949 Armistice Agreements following the onset of the Nakba.
 Along the 1949 armistice line, infiltrations, armed or otherwise, were frequent from both sides.
 Many infiltrations from Jordanian territory in the West Bank consisted of unarmed Palestinian refugees attempting to rejoin their families.

-During 1948–49, most of the infiltrators crossed the borders to harvest crops left behind, to plant new crops in their abandoned lands, or to retrieve goods.
+Historian Benny Morris writes that "During 1948–49, most of the infiltrators crossed the borders to harvest crops left behind, to plant new crops in their abandoned lands, or to retrieve goods.
 Many others came to resettle in their old villages or elsewhere inside Israel, or to visit relatives, or simply to get a glimpse of their abandoned homes and fields.
-During the following years the vast majority came to steal crops, irrigation pipes, farm animals, or other property belonging to settlers, or to graze their flocks.
-Some engaged in smuggling goods or mail—certain items, such as Bedouin clothing, were often unavailable in Israel, and there were no postal services between Israel and the Arab states.
+During the following years the vast majority came to steal crops, irrigation pipes, farm animals, or other property belonging to settlers, or to graze their flocks. [...]
 Others moved through Israeli territory in order to reach other Arab countries, most frequently from the Gaza Strip to the West Bank.
-Most of the infiltrators were unarmed individuals, though it appears that the proportion who came armed and in groups steadily increased after 1950.
+Most of the infiltrators were unarmed individuals, though it appears that the proportion who came armed and in groups steadily increased after 1950."